fedorenchik/PlanetVim/docs/ACCEPTANCE.md

 This record covers PlanetVim **0.1.0-rc.1**, implemented on **2026-09-08** from baseline `f75c805a`.
 The source is a release candidate.
 Native Windows hosted CI and external SDK/target acceptance remain release gates; checked-in automation is not evidence that those jobs ran.

+## Menu state indicators — 2026-09-18

+First-party Vim9script decorates toggle/choice labels with checkboxes and radio markers.
+Native `:menutrans` aliases preserve canonical menu paths and short accelerators.
+Stable sibling priorities preserve ordering when changed leaves are recreated.
+There is no polling timer, helper extension or population on menubar opening.
+Third-party plugin sources are unchanged.

+The full current-GVim GUI run passed **90/93 files**, with three debugpy fixtures explicitly skipped because the adapter is unavailable.
+The four static menu contract tests passed.
+Final focused reruns cover literal-label preservation in the action finder and canonical menu paths.

+Focused checks cover direct option changes, local window state, preset values, hidden groups, all three root styles, identical labels in different branches, escaped labels, disabled modes, script-local callbacks, tooltips, canonical `:emenu` actions, action search and bounded translation reuse.
+Six focused Vim fixtures passed on minimum **GVim 9.1.0016**.
+The opt-in live event test passed on both **9.1.0016** and **9.2.1011**, including actual command-line input followed by `SafeState`.
+A GTK visual check confirmed checkbox/radio rendering and a real mouse click toggled wrapping and its indicator together.
+Run the live test with `PLANETVIM_MENU_GUI=1 PLANETVIM_XVFB=/path/to/Xvfb python3 -m unittest discover -s tests -p test_menu_state_gui.py`; use `GVIM` to select a build.

+Five alternating warm startup samples per version, after one excluded warmup each, measured **1.667 s median** to first screen with indicators versus **1.421 s** for the parent menu implementation.
+The comparison used fresh GTK3 GVim 9.2.1011 processes, private Xvfb, the same bundled plugins/helper, and a shared warm menu-hint cache.
+The new menu layer adds about **0.25 s** on this host; the **1.0 s target is not met**.
+Eliminating unnecessary pattern searches and caching priority parsing reduced the initial implementation's overhead.
+A separate 158-entry refresh measurement averaged **1.8 ms** with no changes (500 iterations) and **3.9 ms** when toggling wrapping (200 iterations).
+These are script execution times, not display latency.
+Local raw results are `/tmp/pv-menu-state-bench/startup-comparison.json` and `refresh-cost.json`.

 ## Contextual right-click menus — 2026-09-17

 The native editor popup adapts to selections, editing mode, writable state,